 Regulate and prohibit discharges into stormwater facilities of sanitary, industrial, or commercial sewage or waters that have otherwise been contaminated; and

-Expend funds to remediate or mitigate the detrimental effects of contaminated land or other sources of stormwater contamination, whether public or private.
+Expend funds to remediate or mitigate the detrimental effects of contaminated land or other sources of stormwater contamination, whether public or private..

 Provide annual training for all employees, contracted staff, and other responsible entities that have the primary operation or maintenance job functions likely to impact stormwater quality covering all required training addressed in the SWMP.

 Provide training for new hires that have the primary operation or maintenance job functions likely to impact stormwater quality within 60 days of hire covering all required training addressed in the SWMP.

+State Law Compliance.
+The City shall administer, interpret, and enforce this Title in accordance with Utah Code §19-5-108.3.

+Limitation on Regulatory Authority.
+The City shall not adopt, implement, or enforce any requirement for construction stormwater runoff control that is more stringent than the minimum requirements of the federal Clean Water Act., unless expressly authorized by state statute.

 The City Engineer shall administer the provisions of this Title.
 Nothing in this Title shall relieve any person from responsibility for damage to other persons or property, nor impose upon Payson City, its officers, agents, or employees, any liability for damage to other persons or property.